Joeccp/SBA/docs/login.md

 Password will not be shown when you are typing.

-Due to the fact that this is just an SBA homework, and is in Elective Part D, hashed usernames and passwords are stored in `accounts.toml`, instead of using any kind of web-server and database.
+Due to the fact that this is just an SBA homework, and is in Elective Part D, hashed usernames and passwords are stored locally in `accounts.toml`, instead of using any kind of web-server or database.

-You *cannot* add or remove any user, even you are the administrator,
+You *cannot* add or remove any user, even you are the administrator, you also cannot change the username or password of any user.

 **First time logging in will require you to login as admin.**